ENUM:

 Word description

 Creates a c-type that boxes and unboxes integer values to symbols.
-A symbol is defined for each member word.
+A singleton is defined for each member word which allows generic dispatch on the enum's members.
 The base c-type can optionally be specified and defaults to int.
 A constructor word <type> is defined for converting from integers to singletons.
 The generic word enum>number converts from singletons to integers.
 Enum-typed values are automatically prettyprinted as their singleton words.
 Unrecognizing enum numbers are kept as numbers.

 Examples